Economics 101 Is Messing Up Your Pricing! Here’s why..

 Even if a pricing team thinks they’ve identified value, a pricing environment can and often does change.
 This is why the line on the chart moves, and a pricing team needs to constantly think where it is and where it’ll be in 6-9 months.

-A good pricing team is never complacent; they continually test and learn from focused and tactical price actions using scientific process and a range of price methodology.
+A good pricing team is never complacent; they continually test and learn from focused and tactical price actions using the scientific process and a range of price methodology.

 A good pricing team is always on the lookout for discovering sources of value and understanding how the market responds to price and perceives value.